Travel guitar

-Travel guitars are small guitars with a full or nearly full scale-length.
-In contrast, a reduced scale-length is typical for guitars intended for children, which have scale-lengths of one-quarter (ukulele guitar, or guitalele), one-half, and three-quarter.
+Travel guitars are small guitars with a full or nearly full scale length.
+In contrast, a reduced scale length is typical for guitars intended for children, which have scale lengths of one quarter (ukulele guitar, or guitalele), one half, and three quarters.

 Although they were originally designed as a portable practice guitar, travel guitars have been used on stage by some professional performers.

 Examples

 Examples of travel guitars include the following: